njsoly/duco-mining-dashboard/README.md

 The [Duino-Coin mining dashboard](https://lulaschkas.github.io/duco-mining-dashboard) provides a lot of advanced features to monitor your miners, shows help if it detects a problem and can do much more.
 Here is a list of its features:
 * 💰 Show user-balance
-* ⚖ Calculate mining efficiency based on Kolka V4 rules
+* ⚖ Calculate mining efficiency based on Kolka rules
 * ⚙️ List Hashrate for every device groupe
     * Arduino
     * ESP
     * PC/other
 * ⚠️Automatically detect problems and show solutions
 * 📋 Show all details to each miner
-* 🖥 Show network data like net-hashrate, active connections...
+* 🖥 Show network data like net-hashrate, active connections, net power usage...
 * 📊 Useful realtime charts
     * Chart for hashrate of each device groupe
     * Chart for connections